-The privacy of visitors to our website is of the utmost importance to the CFTC.
-You are not required to give us any personal information to visit our website.
+The privacy of visitors to our websites, www.cftc.gov, www.SmartCheck.gov, and www.WhistleBlower.gov, is of the utmost importance to the CFTC.
+You are not required to give us any personal information to visit our websites.
 While we automatically collect certain data for statistical purposes, that data does not include your name, mailing or email address.

 Information Collected and Stored Automatically